Trusted WordPress tutorials, when you need them most.

 8. Can I Reuse Blocks in WordPress Content Editor?

-After you’ve created reusable blocks in WordPress, you can also import/export these blocks.
+After you’ve created custom or synced patterns in WordPress, you can also import and export them.

 This is especially useful if you’re building multiple websites for clients or have blog posts that use the same custom content snippets.

-If you want to import the block, then simply click the ‘Import from JSON’ option.
+If you want to import a pattern, then simply click the ‘Import from JSON’ button on the same page.

 For more details, please see our guide on how to import/export your WordPress Gutenberg blocks.